• Skip to primary navigation

 Overhead view of salsa in a bowl with a chip on the side.

 Yep you read that right!
 My hubby entered a Salsa contest at work last year and we came up with a Thai inspired roasted salsa.
-It's actually not a crazy combination since there is a type of 'Thai Salsa', called jaew.
-It uses very similar ingredients to Mexican salsa but made by pounding the ingredients together in a mortar.
+It’s actually not a crazy combination since there is a type of ‘Thai Salsa’, called jaew.

 What makes this a Thai Salsa Roja is the secret ingredient, Fish sauce.
-You would not suspect there's fish sauce in here, because you can't smell it or really taste it, but it will give the salsa a nice umami taste.
-This salsa won first place in the competition and it was a blind taste test, so they didn't know what the ingredients were.
+You would not suspect there’s fish sauce in here, because you can’t smell it or really taste it, but it will give the salsa a nice umami taste.

 Tomatoes, jalapenos, onions, and garlic on a grill grate for roasting.